opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/dataset-landing-page.rst

 :Description: Website of the dataset with related information
 :Usage Notes: If data of the dataset is only accessible via a landing page
-              (i.e. direct download URLs are not known), the landing page must be set and the link should be duplicated as ``dcat:accessURL`` on a distributions.
+              (i.e. direct download URLs are not known), the landing page must be set and the link should be duplicated as ``dcat:accessURL`` on a distribution.